-The Audit Committee, which held three (3) meetings and acted by consent two (2) times during the fiscal year ended February 28, 2009, currently consists of three members, namely, Paul C. Kreuch, Jr., Chairman, Dennis F. McManus, and Peter A. Lesser.
-The Board of Directors has determined that each of the three members meet the appropriate tests for independence, including those set forth in the NASDAQ corporate governance rules.
-All Audit Committee members possess the required level of financial literacy and the Board of Directors has determined that at least one member of the Audit Committee, Mr. Paul C. Kreuch, Jr., meets the current standard of "audit committee financial expert" as defined by the rules of the Securities and Exchange Commission.
+The Audit Committee, which held four (4) meetings during the fiscal year ended February 28, 2010, currently consists of three members, namely, Paul C. Kreuch, Jr., Chairman, Dennis F. McManus, and Peter A. Lesser, all of whom qualify as "independent directors" and as Audit Committee Members under the Nasdaq corporate governance rules.
+All Audit Committee members possess the required level of financial literacy and the Board of Directors has determined that at least one member of the Audit Committee, Mr. Paul C. Kreuch, Jr., meets the current standard of "audit committee financial expert" as defined in Item 407 of Regulation S-K.